ahatstat/fermat_test/README.md

 std::cout << "found a " << bits << " bit probable prime after " << count << " guesses." << std::endl;
 ```
 ## Building the tests (cmake)
 The test application compares results against Boost, GMP or MPIR (Windows) and OpenSSL.
 These libraries are required to build and run the test application.
-Using the library does not require any libraries.
+Using the Ump bignum header only library does not require any other libraries.